 So far we have discussed a wide variety of possible situations involving solitons embedded in Josephson junctions and demonstrated how DEC-QED is able to reliably capture the evolution of these systems.
 These simulations all begin with solitons as initial conditions.
 However, in a realistic experimental setup, these fluxons or breathers have to be created by a well-controlled application of external fields~\cite{kivshar1991solitoncreation,sakai1987solitoncreation}.
 Therefore, it is also important to be able to simulate how these solitons can emerge from the background via external excitation.
 In this section, we discuss how DEC-QED is a suitable tool for this.

 We consider a long junction subjected to an external magnetic pulse at one boundary edge of the junction.
-This pulse affects the junction through a boundary condition of the form
+The mechanism of generating solitons by applying a boundary pulse is similar to those studied in the physics of nonlinear supratransmission\,\cite{geniet2002energy, khomeriki2009fluxon, schlawin2017terahertz, desantis2022generation, desantis2022supratransmission}.
+In our current setting, the effect of the pulse to the junction is modeled through a boundary condition of the form

 where $\omega$ is the frequency of the pulse, and $H(t)$ is the amplitude.
 We model the amplitude by a square envelope for $H(t)$ that is smoothed by Gaussian edges to account for the finite rise time $\sigma_{rise}$ and fall time $\sigma_{fall}$ of the pulse.